sommalia/moco-wrapper/docs/source/getting_started/authentication.rst

 .. note::

     The api key is always associated with the user it belongs to.
-Things like activities and presecense always work in context of the current user.
+Things like activities and presences always work in context of the current user.
+If you want to be someone else see :ref:`impersonation`.

 .. note::